MBA Frequently Asked Questions

 - Business Intelligence – 9 credit hours

 Concentration courses are taken as part of the required 9 credit hours of electives.
 Students are not required to choose a concentration, and can pursue any 9 credit hours of MBA electives instead under General Business.
-In order for the concentration to be noted on the degree, it must be declared at the MBA office before graduation.
-Most students who choose a concentration do so after completing the Foundation Skills, when they are familiar with the major business concepts and have identified which areas interest them most.
+In order for the concentration to be noted on the transcript, it must be declared at the MBA office before graduation.
+Most students who choose a concentration do so after completing completing some courses in the program as they are familiar with the major business concepts and have identified which areas interest them most.

 A concentration may be added at any time – even after graduation.
 The MBA Plus program offers graduates the opportunity to return to Xavier for post-MBA graduate studies to receive an add-on concentration.
 Only courses necessary for the chosen concentration are taken at that time.
 MBA Plus is available to any individual who holds an MBA degree from Xavier or another university.